TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 disablePrefixComment
 --------------------

+.. container:: table-row

+   Property
-..  confval:: disablePrefixComment
+         disablePrefixComment

-    :name: config-disablePrefixComment
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          If set, the stdWrap property :ref:`stdwrap-prefixComment` will be disabled, thus preventing any revealing and space-consuming comments in the HTML source code.